irw-udel-grad-archive/guides/GitHub/README.md

 * `$ git push --mirror https://github.com/woodwirk/new-repository`
     * When you run this, you'll also need to authorize the git credential manager through your browser
 * Now you can make changes and push to your private repo

+## Outlook
+GitHub is a cool tool for keeping your work organized and sharing it with others, even if you're not a software developer.
+For an idea of good practices, get started [here](https://guides.github.com/introduction/flow/) and check out the rest of [GitHub Guides](https://guides.github.com/).